ninayang91/DecimalToBinaryString/README.md

 # DecimalToBinaryString

-Convert 0&lt;x&lt;1 to a binary representation String
+Convert 0<x<1 to a binary representation

+	//check stringBuilder.length() in each loop

+	//keep times 2, append to StringBuilder 0 or 1